wvdb/rest0/README.md

 ```

 ### Testing locally
-This REST service can be easily tested with Postman.
+This REST be.ictdynamic.rest0.service can be easily tested with Postman.

 Example of a request:
 ```sh